About This Disease

 If symptoms appear, they usually begin 7 weeks following infection with the virus, but the onset can range from 2 to 24 weeks.

 Hepatitis C is spread through contact with infected blood.
-People who have received blood transfusions, IV drug users, household members and sexual partners of infected persons, and people who may be exposed to other people’s blood at work are at highest risk of getting Hepatitis C. HCV can also be spread through sexual contact or unsanitary tattooing and piercing practices.
+People who have received blood transfusions, people who inject drugs , household members and sexual partners of infected persons, and people who may be exposed to other people’s blood at work are at highest risk of getting Hepatitis C. In some cases, HCV can also be spread through sexual contact or unsanitary tattooing and piercing practices.